Traditional Ukrainian Christmas dishes

 Ukrainian Christmas is one of the most important holidays in a year for our people.
 We have already told you a lot about its main customs; however, we have skipped the topic of Ukrainian Christmas meal traditions.
 To correct our mistake and tell you what delicacies you can expect if you come to Ukraine on the day, we are going to tell you about what people eat at the festive dinner.

-Every Christmas dinner consists of 12 dishes, which corresponds to the number of months in a year as well as to the number of Christ’s apostles.
-Before putting the dishes on the table every housewife has to put several cloves of garlic under the tablecloth to keep evil spirits away.
-It is also a must for every person at the table to try each of the twelve dishes, but the first of Ukrainian Christmas dishes that everyone has to try at the festive dinner is kutia.
+Ukrainian Christmas Eve dinner consists of 12 dishes, which corresponds to the number of months in a year as well as to the number of Christ’s apostles.
+Before putting the plates on the table every housewife has to put several cloves of garlic under the tablecloth to keep evil spirits away.
+It is also a must for every person at the table to try each of the twelve treats, but the first one to be eaten is kutia.